Autonomousse/Python-API-Weather-Analysis/README.md

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+So let's utilize Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
 Now, we know what you may be thinking: "Duh.
 It gets hotter..."
 But, if pressed, how would you **prove** it?

 ## Part I - WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 Your first requirement is to create a series of scatter plots to showcase the following relationships: